Weekend Culinary Retreats

 Brunch with demo at Café Provence

-The Vermont Culinary Weekend is available for the following dates:
+The Vermont Culinary Weekend is available for the following dates in 2015:

 Each weekend class will be limited to 6 couples (minimum of 3 couples).
 The cost including two nights lodging at the Lilac Inn, meals and classes at the Café Provence and the visit to the Vermont goat farm, is $1495 per couple including all taxes and gratuities.